tardate/LittleModelArt/notebook/retailers/tokyo/README.md

 Shimbashi is a great place to stay in Tokyo, and just so happens this is where the [Tamiya Plamodel Factory](https://maps.app.goo.gl/fcrvZnkwigfwXry69) is located.
-This store is the main Tamiya showroom in Tokyo, newly renovated in 2023 and now includes a cafe and features all products on one floor.
-Highly worth a visit if only to pick up some merch.
+This store is the main Tamiya showroom in Tokyo.
+Newly renovated in 2024, it now includes a cafe and features all products on one floor.
+Highly worth a visit, if only to pick up some merch.
 Kit prices are all RRP, but here they are almost guaranteed to be in stock if in the current catalogue.

 ![front_20241209_114226](./assets/tamiya_plamodel_factory/front_20241209_114226.jpg)